 The nature of the stressed skin panel makes it exceptionally strong and, comprising mainly of insulation, our SIP panels are lightweight - saving you time, money and labour whilst achieving high levels of insulation, energy efficiency and air-tightness in a thin and lightweight overall wall construction.

 Structural Insulated Panels, through their strength, air-tightness and ease of connection, offer clients, designers and specifiers more versatility and creative freedom than other construction materials, meaning SIPs are frequently specified with knowledge of a proven track record of performance.
 Off-site construction helps minimise waste, both during the manufacturing process and on site.

 Our panels are suitable as a complete superstructure for private, residential or commercial new builds and extensions as well as being ideal used as insulated in-fill panels between other structures, such as concrete, steel or oak frames.
+Following an increase in home working and 'stay-cations', SIPs are perfect for home offices, studios and glamping pods.
 Further examples of uses of SIPs include; walls, roofs, home extensions and garden offices.
 For some case studies please click here.

 Requiring no additional cavity nor internal insulation, Structural Insulated Panels provide a very quick method of constructing extremely efficient insulated walls and insulated roofs – easily achieving remarkably low u-values using our standard wall panels resulting in a very energy efficient building.
 Our SIPs have an Ozone Depletion Potential ODP rating of zero and a low Global Warming Potential (GWP).